jorgemk85/OneData/README.md

 Manager<T>.SelectAllAsync(QueryOptions queryOptions)
 Manager.StoredProcedureAsync(string tableName, string storedProcedure, QueryOptions queryOptions, params Parameter[] parameters)
 ```
-As an example, the following would be used to call an Async Insert method to add a new Log into the database:
+As an example, the following would be used to call an `Async` Insert method to add a new `Log` object into the database:
 ```c#
 await Manager<Log>.InsertAsync(newLog, null);
 ```
-This method's last parameter corresponds to ```QueryOptions``` object, which can be sent as null to apply the defaults.
+This method's last parameter corresponds to `QueryOptions` object, which can be sent as null to apply the defaults.

 ## FAQ